Updated: Oct 12

 Are you dealing with a lot of emotional stress?
 Is it affecting you physically or mentally?
-It's time to start taking action to reduce it once and for all.
-Even though stress may seem is expected, that doesn’t mean it's normal.
+Then, it's time to start taking action to reduce it once and for all.
+Even though stress may seem to be expected, that doesn’t mean it's normal.
 There is a reason doctors ask you about your stress levels because stress affects both physical and emotional health.
-Stress can significantly affect symptoms of Fibromyalgia, Chronic Fatigue, and Chronic Pain.
+For example, stress can significantly affect symptoms of Fibromyalgia, Chronic Fatigue, and Chronic Pain.

 The first thing we can do to help reduce our stress is to start daily rituals, including good habits for your mind and body.

-Sleep is an integral part of living well with fibromyalgia; it allows us to manage our pain and energy levels better.
+Sleep is an integral part of living well with fibromyalgia; it better manages our pain and energy levels.
 It can also profoundly affect the amount of stress we feel.
 If we already have a good deal of stress, not sleeping well will make it worse.
 It’s also that difficulties with Fibromyalgia made worse by stress can increase our struggles falling asleep or getting quality sleep.